ipshitag/ipshitag/README.md

         self.language_spoken = ["English", "Hindi", "Bengoli"]

     def say_hi(self):
-        print("Happy to see you, hope you find some of my work interesting.")
+        print("Happy to see you, hope you find some of my work interesting.
+Lets collab.")

 me = DataScientist()